 Once every year, the atmosphere everywhere is jolly and of good tidings.
 It’s accompanied by snow and the sweet smell of early morning pancakes.
 Kids gather around the tree in anticipation of boxes of gifts, ready to be unwrapped to the delight of the young ones.
 Yes, you guessed it, it’s the Christmas season!

 Visiting Santa Claus is one of those memories from childhood that never lost any of its magical glow; even as I learned the truth about that fabled man who flew with reindeers.
 It was fun to get dressed up in seasonal red and white clothing.
 Mum even let us skip school to go visit Grandma (the gift that keeps on giving).

 A sugar-sweet breakfast, sitting under the giant green tree topped with probably the biggest star you’ll ever see.
-Golden balls of beautiful round shaped coupled with garlands that glittered.
+Golden balls of beautiful round shape coupled with garlands that glittered.
 A thing of beauty.
-Then the highlight of the day, visiting the white bearded man who had a big belly and a funny laughter and no I’m not talking about any of my old uncles.
+Then the highlight of the day, visiting the white-bearded man who had a big belly and funny laughter and no I’m not talking about any of my old uncles.
 It’s the big man himself, Santa!